 The first thing I saw when we walked in was a stall selling Blue Heron Yarns.
-As part of the ‘Say Thank You with a Ball of Yarn’ initiative for Sophie’s Universe, I received two skeins of this gorgeous yarn (you can see them HERE and HERE).
+As part of the ‘Say Thank You with a Ball of Yarn’ initiative for Sophie’s Universe, I received two skeins of this gorgeous yarn.
 I was surprised at the weight of this skinny scarf, which was made from Blue Heron, and I am now even more determined to make myself something very special with the two glorious skeins I received.

 The next thing that caught my eye was the amazing knitted creations by Belinda Harris-Reid.
 I bought a simple knit pattern from her, which I am hoping will inspire me to pick those knitting needles up again.

 After that, I got to meet the lovely Louise from Spin City (Etsy).
 I had been looking out for her because I remember Sarah Knight (Crafts from the Cwtch) and Marinke (A Creative Being) buying spindles from her earlier this year (you can read more about that HERE on Marinke’s blog).

 Next up was this tempting display of weaving.

 I am convinced, now more than ever, that I will be buying myself a (small) weaving loom in the very near future!
 Just look at the awesome textures!